tldr-pages/tldr-node-client/README.md

 You can configure the `tldr` client by adding a `.tldrrc` file in your HOME directory.
 You can copy the contents of the `config.json` file from the repo to get the basic structure to start with, and modify it to suit your needs.

 The default color theme is the one named `"simple"`.
-You can change the theme by assigning a different value to the `"theme"` variable -- either to choose one of the pre-configured themes, or to a new theme that you have previously created in the `"themes"` section.
-Note the the colors and text effects you can choose are limited.
+You can change the theme by assigning a different value to the `"theme"` variable -- either to one of the pre-configured themes, or to a new theme that you have previously created in the `"themes"` section.
+Note that the colors and text effects you can choose are limited.
 Refer to the [chalk documentation](https://github.com/chalk/chalk#styles) for all options.

 ```json
 {